Garret A. FitzGerald, MD, FRS

 - Member, Genomics Graduate Group

-- Chair Department of Pharmacology
+- Chair, Department of Systems Pharmacology and Translational Therapeutics

 - Director, Institute for Translational Medicine & Therapeutics

 Our laboratory has two areas of interest—prostanoid biology and the role of peripheral molecular clocks in cardiovascular biology, metabolism and aging.
 Perhaps the distinguishing feature of our groups is that we pursue interdisciplinary translational science with a focus on therapeutics.
 Thus, we work in different model systems – mammalian cells, worms, fish and mice – but also in humans.
 Ideally we develop quantitative approaches that can be projected from our experiments in the model systems to guide elucidation of drug action in humans.
 To this end, we have long utilized mass spectrometry, initially to target the arachidonate derived lipidome, but more latterly also the proteome.